MisterV111/VoiceScribeStudio/README.md

 ## About

-VoiceScribe Studio streamlines content creation using advanced AI.
+VoiceScribe Studio leverages advanced AI workflow backend integrations to enhance content creation.
 This version (v0.1.0) focuses on providing a high-quality script generation core and a polished voiceover production experience.

-Our vision is to evolve VoiceScribe into a comprehensive AI content production studio, assisting with research, writing, translation, fact-checking, music generation, visual creation, and professional exports.
+Our vision is to build VoiceScribe into an **Intelligent Agent-driven Content Production Studio**, integrating AI agents directly into the workflow to streamline both the creative and production processes, from initial concept to final multimedia output.

 ### Current Capabilities (v0.1.0 - Phase 1 Complete)